 - Then, without the battery, plug in the computer and turn it on.
-If it powers up, it means that the machine and the adapter are working correctly, and the battery is the problem.
+If it powers up, the machine and the adapter are working correctly, and the battery is the problem.

 - To be sure, re-install the battery and try again.
 Maybe you installed the battery improperly, and the power didn’t deliver correctly.
 If it still doesn’t work, you need to replace your battery.

-Some laptops like Macs don’t have a direct battery compartment, and you might need an expert to take a look.
+Some laptops, like Macs, don’t have a direct battery compartment, and you might need an expert to look at it.

-Don’t forget to care for your battery properly to avoid any future problems.
+Don’t forget to care for your battery properly to avoid future problems.

 Reduce resource usage

-If the charger isn’t delivering enough charge to replenish the battery as quickly as it’s discharging, inevitably, the laptop will soon die.
+If the charger isn’t delivering enough charge to replenish the battery as quickly as it’s discharging, the laptop will inevitably die.

-This is especially true if you have several programs running simultaneously, overloading the laptop.
+This is especially true if several programs run simultaneously, overloading the laptop.

-In this case, the laptop will get hot due to overloading making the fan work harder.
-The fan will work harder to cool the laptop down, therefore, using more power.
+In this case, the laptop will get hot due to overloading, making the fan work harder.
+The fan will work harder to cool it down, using more power.

 Let it cool down

-Turn the laptop off if you notice that it’s starting to heat up and wait until it cools down.
+Turn the laptop off if you notice it’s starting to heat up, and wait until it cools down.

-Keep in mind that if the laptop suddenly doesn’t turn on but turns on once it has cooled down, it means that the problem is with the cooling system.
+Remember that if the laptop suddenly doesn’t turn on but turns on once it has cooled down, the problem is with the cooling system.